The feature has to be enabled in three steps:

 Back on the preview screen, click Overview, and then copy and save the Application ID, because you need it in the next steps.

-Open the External Systems settings tab of the MyQ Web Interface (MyQ, Settings, External Systems).
+Open the Connections settings tab on the MyQ Web Interface (MyQ, Settings, Connections).

-Click +Add and select OneDrive Business from the menu.
+Click +Add and select SharePoint Online from the menu.

 Add a Title.
 This will be used to identify the Cloud Storage Destination.

-Add the Application ID, and the secret key as Security key that you previously copied and saved, and click OK.
+Add the Application (client) ID and the client secret key value as Security key that you previously copied and saved.